-You can connect to an ApsaraDB for Redis instance by using Data Management (DMS) without the need to install clients.
+You can connect to an ApsaraDB for Redis instance by using Data Management (DMS) without the need to install a client.
 DMS allows you to visually manage ApsaraDB for Redis instances.

-DMS has limits on Redis commands.
-For more information, see SQL Console for Redis.
+DMS has limits on commands that can be run.
+For more information, see Syntax support for Redis.

-- In the DMS console to which you are redirected, configure the logon mode.
+In the DMS console to which you are redirected, configure the logon method.

 Enter the database account and password.
 For more information about how to create a database account, see Create and manage database accounts.Note

-- Click Login.
-Note If you do not add the IP address of the DMS server to a whitelist of the ApsaraDB for Redis instance, a dialog box appears and prompts you to click Set IP address whitelists.
-The system creates a whitelist named ali_dms_group and adds the IP address of the DMS server to this whitelist.
+If you do not add the IP address of the DMS server to a whitelist of the ApsaraDB for Redis instance, a dialog box appears and prompts you to click Configure Whitelist.
+The system creates a whitelist named ali_dms_group for the instance and adds the IP address of the DMS server to this whitelist.

-- After your logon, you can run Redis commands on the SQLConsole page.
+After you log on to the database, you can run Redis commands on the SQLConsole page.
 For example, you can run the DBSIZE command to query the number of keys in the current database.